wymerkd/trailblazers-game-score/README.md

 ## Description

 #### _This application was made as a POC for the Portland Trailblazers pre-game, live game, and post-game game score views.
 It acts as the skeleton for said views, and can easily be plugged in to a backend.
-Currently it pulls in data from the test_json_object.js, which are being past to each component via props_
+Currently it pulls in data from the test_json_object.js, which is being past to each component via props_

 ### Things that will need to change once connected to backend